 The issue has drawn the attention of President Barack Obama, who on Feb.
 14 said patent legislation he signed in 2011 “hasn’t captured all the problems” of the patent system, such as the litigation by patent owners derisively called “trolls.”

 The U.S. Court of Appeals for the Federal Circuit, which specializes in patent law, is considering a case that could determine when computer programs are eligible for legal protection.

 The U.S. Patent and Trademark Office is holding meetings on possible changes to the way it handles applications for software programs, and is considering rules requiring more disclosure about the “real party in interest” in patents and applications.

-Apple Inc. (AAPL) and Samsung Electronics Co. must narrow their patent-infringement lawsuit case scheduled for trial in 2014, a judge ruled.
+Apple Inc. (AAPL:US) and Samsung Electronics Co. must narrow their patent-infringement lawsuit case scheduled for trial in 2014, a judge ruled.

 U.S. District Judge Lucy H. Koh in San Jose, California, told lawyers from both companies yesterday that they must “focus and streamline” their cases to 25 patent claims, or elements of the patents at issue, and 25 accused products.

 Koh made the request from the bench in the latest of two related patent cases.
 The lawsuit was filed last year and covers technology in newer smartphones made by both companies, including Samsung’s Galaxy S III and Apple’s iPhone 5.

 “We’ll keep narrowing and narrowing,” Koh said.
 “You’ve already been litigating this thing for a year; you must know something about what’s your best case.”